 Impact

 The vulnerability resides in the adv_firewall.php component of the DMZ Host Feature on D-Link DIR-615 routers running firmware 4.10.
-A malformed dmz_ipaddr parameter allows an attacker to inject arbitrary operating system commands that execute in the context of the web server.
-This flaw provides remote execution privilege; an attacker could take full control of the device, modify configuration, intercept traffic, or launch further attacks against the network.
+A malformed dmz_ipaddr parameter allows an attacker to inject arbitrary operating system commands (CWE‑77, OS command injection) that execute in the context of the web server.
+This flaw provides remote execution privilege; an attacker could take full control of the device and modify its configuration.
+The potential to intercept traffic or launch further attacks is inferred from the severity and the nature of the flaw, but such specific impacts are not explicitly stated in the CVE description.

 Affected Systems